elastic/support-diagnostics/README.md

 * --keystore and --keystorePass allow you to specify client side certificates for authentication.
 * Because of the potential size access logs are no longer collected by default.
 If you need these use the --accessLogs option to have them copied.
 * --scrub will allow you to remove sensitive information from the logs.
 Use the scrub.yml to specify each string literal you want removed and the desired replacement value.
 Currently operates only on exact matches.
+* Use the --type logstash argument to get diagnostic information from a running Logstash process.

 ## Examples
  *NOTE:* Windows users use diagnostics instead of ./diagnostics.sh